 An important consideration for survival cooking is to have a backup plan in case you run out of petroleum based fuels for your portable cooking stoves.

 This basically leaves two natural sources of energy that can be converted to sufficient heat so as to cook food or boil (or pasteurize) water for safe drinking.
 They are, Firewood and the Sun.

 If you had to cook over a fire, do you have what it takes?

 Do you have a solar oven?
-Did you know that you could even build your own with some minimal carpentry skills?
-Did you know that you can cook pretty much anything in a solar oven even though the temperature inside may not reach that of the oven in your kitchen?
+Did you know that you can cook pretty much anything in a solar oven even though the temperature inside the oven might not reach that of the oven in your kitchen?

-Hopefully this has got you to thinking about your own current backup plans for survival cooking if you should lose the means to conventional cook with what you have today…
+Hopefully this has you thinking about your own current backup plans for survival cooking if you should lose the means to conventional cooking with what you have today…

 Any further thoughts?